Statue used as the desktop background

 THE PLAN

-Build a statue of Aaron Swartz
+We've built a statue of Aaron Swartz

-RSVP for unveiling ceremony.
+RSVP for the installation.

 Why?